yukw777/leela-zero-pytorch/README.md

 1. Download desired sgf files.
 1. Concatenate them into one file so that you can feed it into Leela Zero, e.g. `cat *.sgf > train.sgf`.
 1. Feed the concatenated sgf file to Leela Zero, and it will generate a bunch of gzipped files.
-Divide them appropriate into train, validation and test folders.
+Divide them appropriately into train, validation and test folders.
 The default locations are `data/train`, `data/val` and `data/test` from the root of this repo.

 # Training
 1. Clone the repo and cd into the directory.